rmraya/XLIFFManager/README.md

 Version | Comment | Release Date
 :------:|---------|:-----------:
-5.0.0 | Redesigned GUI and added new Translation Tasks panel | July 7th, 2022
+5.0.0 | Redesigned GUI and added new Translation Tasks panel; Updated OpenXLIFF to version 2.5.0 | July 7th, 2022
 4.2.0 | Updated OpenXLIFF to 2.4.1 | June 11th, 2022
 4.1.0 | Updated OpenXLIFF to 2.3.0 | May 27th, 2022
 4.0.1 | Updated electron library to version 18.0.2| April 6th, 2022